BigPolarBear1/factorization/README.md

 I'm turning 36 soon.
 I'm at rock bottom.
 I have no future.
 No way to make money.
 Cant get hired anymore.
 I worked really hard for many years.
 Sacrificed a lot.
 Many holidays where I was spending time writing PoCs or hunting for bugs while family members were downstairs who have now passed away.
 For what?
 I see people with one or two CVEs get jobs left and right.
 You know, western infosec, it is a club.. you are either part of it, or you are not.
 And the tech bros in infosec definitely never liked me from the start.

+Update: Depression.
+Just stuck in life.
+Everyone keeps asking me when I'm going to start earning some money again.
+I dont know how.
+I'm completely stuck.
+Just starting to feel like there is only one way out anymore.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>